 Four preachers met for a friendly gathering.
 During the conversation one preacher said, “Our people come to us and pour out their hearts, confess certain sins and needs.
 Let’s do the same.
 Confession is good for the soul.”
-In due time all agreed.
+In due time, they all agreed.
 One confessed he liked to go to movies and would sneak off when away from his church.
-The second confessed to liking to smoke cigars and the third one confessed to liking to play cards.
+The second confessed to liking to smoke cigars, and the third one confessed to liking to play cards.
 When it came to the fourth one, he wouldn’t confess.
 The others pressed him saying, “Come now, we confessed ours.
 What is your secret or vice?”
-Finally he answered, “It is gossiping and I can hardly wait to get out of here.”
+Finally, he answered, “It is gossiping, and I can hardly wait to get out of here.”

 I recently saw this acronym, which can be helpful in measuring what we say.

 H – Is it Helpful?

 This is a great recipe for us to follow as we weigh our words before deciding whether to speak them.